Tutorial Friendly & Fair Teaching

 6. The content then continues in second person: ……you……As if a coach is explaining FFT to you.

-Michel Couzijn – Teacher Educator UvA Michel advised FFT to ask teachers about their current and future approach of teaching.
-Every module and perspective starts with these two questions.
+Michel Couzijn – Teacher Educator UvA Michel advised FFT to ask teachers about their current and future approach to teaching.
+All modules and perspectives start with these two questions.